CristiZama/CristiZama/README.md

 - 👋 Hi, I’m @CristiZama
-- 👀 I’m interested in game development
+- 👀 I’m interested in game and web development
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning vue.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...